 Youcef Zirem

-Far from his native land, a writer takes up his pen to recount the passing of time; his experiences, with their joys and sorrows, over ten years.
-These are the words that help him ease the pain of exile.
-It is also this city, Paris, with which he is in love, that allows him to endure the difficulties, the banishment.
-In this journal, there is a peaceful chronicle of a Parisian decade: it often deals with literature, encounters, nostalgia, questions, French current events, news of those fighting for a democratic Algeria.
-Poetry is sometimes the only remedy for dark days, poetry is everywhere, in the city streets, on the faces of women loved or fleeing.
-Poetry proves to be a way of being when man wants to remain free and in accordance with his principles.
+Far from his homeland, a writer takes up his pen to recount the passage of time; his experiences, with their joys and sorrows, over ten years.
+These words help him ease the pain of exile.
+It is also this city, Paris, which he loves, that allows him to bear the hardships, the banishment.
+In this journal, there is a serene chronicle of a Parisian decade: it often deals with literature, encounters, nostalgia, questions, current events in France, and news of those fighting for a democratic Algeria.
+Poetry is sometimes the only remedy for dark days; poetry is everywhere, in the city streets, on the faces of women he loves or who flee.
+Poetry proves to be a way of being when a man wants to remain free and true to his principles.
 There are also surprises in this journal: the writer's unexpected encounters with those who visit Paris, such as this snapshot with the Queen of England.
-With words from the heart, the writer shares his readings, his wanderings, and attempts to capture a happiness that is always possible.
-For man adapts to everything; he succeeds in inventing an inner world that allows him to overcome the fury of the surrounding world.
-This journal is a beautiful stroll through Paris; it is also a journey to the depths of a writer's soul.
-A soul that feels close to all humans, especially those who suffer the most.
+With heartfelt words, the writer shares his readings, his wanderings, and attempts to grasp the ever-present possibility of happiness.
+For humankind adapts to everything; we manage to invent an inner world that allows us to transcend the fury of the world around us.
+This journal is a beautiful stroll through Paris, and also a journey into the depths of a writer's soul.
+A soul that feels close to all humanity, especially those who suffer most.